-As discussed in the next section, you might be able to receive compensation for any or all of the above-mentioned types of damages.
+As discussed in the next section, motorcycle accident victims might be able to receive compensation for any or all of the above-mentioned types of damages.

 You can recoup your financial losses by seeking economic damages.
-Common examples of economic damages include:
+Common examples of economic damages a motorcycle accident lawyer can seek include:

 - Loss of earning capacity: Your injuries prevent you from earning as much as you used to, e.g., you have reduced working hours or accepted a lower-paying position.

 - Loss of employment: Your injuries prevent you from working in your chosen field or at all.